-These and other factors could cause actual results to differ materially from the Corporation's expectations expressed in the forward-looking statements included in this Annual Information Form, and further details and descriptions of these and other factors are disclosed in this Annual Information Form, including under Item 4-Risk Factors.
+These and other factors could cause actual results to differ materially from the Corporation's expectations expressed in the forward-looking statements included in this Annual Information Form, and further details and descriptions of these and other factors are disclosed in its Management's Discussion and Analysis for the year ended December 31, 2013, under the heading "Risks and Uncertainties" which section is incorporated by reference into this Annual Information Form, including under Item 4-Risk Factors.
 Each of these forward-looking statements speaks only as of the date of this Annual Information Form.
-The Corporation will not update these statements unless applicable securities laws require us to do so.
+The Corporation will not update these statements unless applicable securities laws require to do so.